Tag

 The Mac’s trackpad is the best on any computer, hands down, and Apple has built a great system of gestures into macOS.
 But Swish takes that even further, giving you gesture control over window management that’s so seamless it feels like Apple made it itself.

 With Swish installed, you can fling windows around your display with consummate ease.
 A swipe upwards maximizes a window, while a pinch closes an app.
-The more you use Swish, the more ingenious gestures you .
+The more you use Swish, the more ingenious gestures you learn.
 Before long, it’s second nature, and you’ve got a brilliant way to keep things organized on your screen.

 Get Swish